tischda/peekenv/README.md

 Windows utility written in [Go](https://www.golang.org) to peek environment variables from the registry.

-### Compile
+### Install

-Tested with GO 1.4.2.
 There are no dependencies.

 ~~~
-go build
+go get github.com/tischda/peekenv
 ~~~

 ### Usage